-- that oversees processes and policies related to partnerships and outreach for the organization, including funneling requests from potential partners or ideas for POD Network initiatives to the committee whose charge most closely aligns with the focus;
+- oversee processes and policies related to partnerships and outreach for the organization, including funneling requests from potential partners or ideas for POD Network initiatives to the committee whose charge most closely aligns with the focus;

-- that manages the prioritizing and vetting processes involved in committing to partnerships; and
+- manage the prioritizing and vetting processes involved in committing to partnerships; and

-- that coordinates work of the subcommittees devoted to specific outreach, partnership, and collaborative functions.
+- coordinate work of the subcommittees devoted to specific outreach, partnership, and collaborative functions.